Morarji Desai: Chief Minister of Bombay and Partition into two state

-Before the independence of India, he became Bombay's Home Minister and was later elected Chief Minister of Bombay state in 1952.
+Before the independence of India, Desai became Bombay's Home Minister and was later elected Chief Minister of Bombay state in 1952.
 It was a period when movements for linguistic states were on the rise, particularly in South India.
 Bombay was a bi-lingual state, home to Gujarati-speaking and Marathi-speaking people.
 Since 1956, activist organisation Samyukta Maharashtra Samiti led a movement for a Marathi-speaking state of Maharashtra.
 Desai was opposed to such movements, including the Mahagujarat Movement led by Indulal Yagnik demanding a new state of Gujarat.
 Desai proposed that the metropolitan Mumbai be made a Union territory.
 His logic was that a separate development region would suit the city's cosmopolitan nature, with citizens from diverse settings across various linguistic, cultural, and religious backgrounds living there for generations.
 The movement led to violence across the city and state, and Desai ordered the police to open fire on the Samyukta Maharashtra Samiti demonstrators who had gathered at Flora Fountain.
 The protesters were led by Senapati Bapat.
 In the carnage that followed, 105 protesters were killed.
 The issue escalated and is believed to have forced the Central Government to agree to two separate states based on language.
 After the formation of the present State of Maharashtra, Bombay, now Mumbai, became its state capital.
 Flora Fountain was renamed "Hutatma Chowk" ("Martyrs' Square" in English) to honour the people killed in the firing.
 Later Desai moved to Delhi when he was inducted as finance Minister in the cabinet of Prime Minister Jawaharlal Nehru.